sprowell/elision/Elision/README.txt

 Running the REPL
 ================
 Elision comes with a REPL (Read Evaluate Print Loop).
 You can start it a number of ways.
-The simplest is to use the script: elision.sh
+The simplest is to use one of the scripts: elision.sh (for Linux and Mac) elision.bat (for Windows)

 The script runs the REPL out of the bin folder, and does not require the jar to be built.